'We are exhausted': School's leaders say homeless in motels dump booze bottles, faeces

 Since emergency housing proliferated, Marshall said the school had kept record of more than 60 incidents of either abuse, assault, vandalism or other crime.
 There were none in the previous decades.

-Strickland said children had been left upset after a parent saw a man standing in front of children with his hands down his pants.
+Strickland said children had been left upset after a parent saw a man standing in front of children with his hands down his pants, and children had been challenged for fights due to their uniform colour.

 Strickland said the grounds had been used as a crime corridor during a school day, with a man carrying a stolen television across the field and popping it over the fence to a motel.